gluent/goe/docs/gcp_setup.md

 ### Compute Engine Virtual Machine

 To work interactively with GOE you need to be able run commands with appropriate permissions.
-Rather than downloading service account keys we believe it is better to attach the service account to a GCE virtual machine and run all commands from there.
+We recommend attaching the service account to a GCE virtual machine and running all GOE commands from the VM.
+This is preferable to downloading service account keys.

-The virtual machine does not need to be heavily resourced; most of the heavy lifting is done by Spark and BigQuery.
+The virtual machine requires limited resources as most of the intensive work is done by Spark and BigQuery.

 ## Example Commands

-These commands are examples that can be used to create the components described above.
+These examples can be used to create the components described above.

 ### Helper Variables

-Note the location below must be compatible with the BigQuery dataset location.
+Note that the location below must be compatible with the BigQuery dataset location.

 ```
 PROJECT=<your-project>